OpenBB-finance/OpenBB/website/content/terminal/guides/intros/fixedincome.md

 ![FED](https://user-images.githubusercontent.com/46355364/220971850-3ce5db4c-810a-49ba-a0bc-9043aa2a6090.png)

 This can be accompanied with the projections, officially published by the FOMC.
-Here the long run expectations are plotted which also backtrack several years wich `projection --long-run`:
+Here the long run expectations are plotted, which also backtracks several years, with `projection --long-run`:

 ![Projection](https://user-images.githubusercontent.com/46355364/220972251-688b12de-cf06-4907-9857-edda4aac64fb.png)

 The European Central Bank rates can be shown with `ecb`.
-The ECB publishes three different rates that can be shown seperately with ` ecb --type deposit` for example or plotted together with `ecb` as shown below.
+The ECB publishes three different rates that can be shown separately with ` ecb --type deposit` for example or plotted together with `ecb` as shown below.

 ![ECB](https://user-images.githubusercontent.com/46355364/220972670-0e5b11c6-7174-497a-ad18-36266e6a68c6.png)